marionbarker/loopdocs/docs/browser/other-apps.md

     * If you have already generated some customizations there, it is safest to not delete the repository
     * If you have pull requests open from your personal account, DO NOT DELETE that repository - that would automatically close those open PR
 * Here are the instructions if you decide to delete the repositories
-    * Click on your icon at upper right of *GitHub* browser
+    * Click on your icon at the upper right of *GitHub* browser
     * Select `Your Repositories`
     * Notice the github address now says `my-name` instead of `my-name-org`
     * Select the repository you wish to delete and follow these instructions